Not sure how to cook ham? Most hams you find in the grocery store will be fully cooked and ready to eat. The secret is in how you heat it up.

 Should I Buy Bone-in or Boneless Ham?

-You should always go with the bone-in option if you can.
-The slight difference between bone-in and boneless is usually centered in the flavor.
+You should always go with the bone-in option if you can when you cook a ham.
+The slight difference between bone in ham and boneless hams are usually centered on the flavor.
 If you can choose between bone-in or boneless, always go with bone-in.
-If you can’t get bone-in, boneless can still taste great!
+If you can’t get bone in ham, boneless can still taste great — but if you do have a leftover ham bone, save it for stew!

 How Much Ham Do I Need Per Person?